Flora + Bast, A CBD Brand With A Contemporary Take On Anti-Aging, Heads To Sephora And Barneys New York

 As the CBD beauty crowds multiply, brands are drilling down niches within the ballooning segment to distinguish themselves.

 Flora + Bast is bringing a holistic anti-aging approach to CBD or cannabidiol, a non-psychoactive constituent of cannabis, to its two debut products: Age Adapting Facial Serum to repair skin from the outside and Age Adapting Sleep Tincture to tackle internal aging by regulating rest.
-Based around three ingredients—they contain hemp oil, hemp seed oil and MCT, aka fractionated coconut oil—the products are hitting Sephora’s website on Feb.
+Based around three ingredients—they contain hemp oil, hemp seed oil and MCT, aka fractionated coconut oil—the products are scheduled to hit Sephora’s website on Feb.
 26 before rolling out to Barneys New York by mid-March.

 “We look at aging like a biohacking brand.
 It’s the result of lifestyle decisions, not a consequence of time.
 It’s not really about anti-aging.
 It’s about proper aging,” says Flora + Bast president Derek Chase.
 “People can use CBD as a calming and balancing tool as well as something that’s used as a treatment or for the prevention of acne, breakouts, blemishes and other issues.”

 A recreational dabbler in marijuana since high school, Chase, who’s spent nearly a decade in the beauty industry at L’Oréal and Johnson & Johnson, became acquainted with the cannabis plant from a health perspective via the ketogenic diet.
 He’s been a keto devotee since 2015, long before it became mainstream, and consulted for The Charlie Foundation, a nonprofit advancing awareness of the diet to combat various diseases, including epilepsy, diabetes, cancer, ALS and Parkinson’s.
 In 2018, the FDA approved a CBD drug for epilepsy, and Chase connected the dots between keto and CBD.